rolczynski/Explainable-Sentiment-Analysis/article/article.md

 <br>

-#### Model: Heart of Pipeline
+#### Model: Heart of the Pipeline

-The model's aim is to classify the sentiment of the text for the given aspect.
+The aim of the model is to classify the sentiment of a text for any given aspect.
-This is the challenging task because the sentiment is frequently meticulously hidden.
+This is challenging because the sentiment is frequently meticulously hidden.
-Nonetheless, before we jump into our model details, we look closely how researchers approach the task in the past, what is the language model, and why it makes a difference.
+Nonetheless, before we jump into model details, we will look closely into how researchers have approached the task in the past, what the language model is, and why it makes a difference.

 The model is a function that maps the input to the desired output.
 Because this function is unknown, we try to approximate it using data.
-It is hard to build the clean and big enough, for NLP tasks in particular, dataset to train precise model directly in a supervised manner.
+It is hard to build a dataset that is clean and big enough for NLP tasks in particular, to train the model directly in a supervised manner.
-Therefore, the basic approach to solve this problem, and overcome the lack of a sufficient amount of data, is to construct hand-crafted features which we treat as part of the model.
+Therefore, the basic approach to solving this problem, and to overcoming the lack of a sufficient amount of data, is to construct hand-crafted features.
-Engineers extract key tokens, phrases, n-grams, and train a classifier to assign weights how likely these features are either positive or negative.
+Engineers extract key tokens, phrases, n-grams, and train a classifier to assign weights on how likely these features are to be either positive or negative.
-Based on these human-defined features, a model makes predictions.
+Based on these human-defined features, a model can then make predictions that are fully interpretable.
-This is a valid approach, popular in the past, but such simple models could not precisely capture the complex natural language, and, in consequence, they reached the accurateness limit not to overcome.
+This is a valid approach, popular in the past.
+However, such simple models cannot precisely capture complexity of the natural language, and as a result, they quickly reach the limit of their accurateness.
+This is a problem which is hard to overcome.

 ```
 feature engineering vs. lanugage model
 ```

-Researchers have made a breakthrough when they started to transfer knowledge from language models to down-stream, more specific, NLP tasks.
+Researchers made a breakthrough when they started to transfer knowledge from language models to down-stream, more specific, NLP tasks.
-Nowadays, slowly it becomes the standard that the key component of the modern NLP system is the language model.
+Nowadays, it has slowly become the standard that the key component of the modern NLP system is the language model.
-Briefly, the language model serves rough natural language understanding.
+Briefly, the language model serves rough understanding of natural language.
-In the separate heavy in computation training, it processes enormous datasets, like the entire Wikipedia or more, to figure out relations between words.
+In computational heavy training, it processes enormous datasets, such as the entire Wikipedia or more, to figure out relationships between words.
-As a result, it is able to encode words, meaningless strings, into rich in information vectors.
+As a result, it is able to encode words, meaningless strings, into vectors rich in information.
-Because encoded-words, context-aware embeddings, live in the same continuous space, we can effortlessly manipulate them.
+Because encoded-words, context-aware embeddings, live in the same continuous space, we can manipulate them effortlessly.
-If you wish to, for instance, summarize a text, you might sum vectors; compare two words, make a dot product between them, etc.
+If you wish to summarize a text, for example, you might sum vectors; compare two words, make a dot product between them, etc.
-Rather than using feature engineering, and engineers' linguistic expertise (the implicit knowledge transfer), we benefit from the language model as the ready-to-use, portable, and powerful features provider.
+Rather than using feature engineering, and the linguistic expertise of engineers (implicit knowledge transfer), we benefit from the language model as a ready-to-use, portable, and powerful features provider.

-With this context, we are ready to define our model, both powerful and simple.
+Within this context, we are ready to define the model, both powerful and simple.
 The model contains the language model `bert`, which provides features, and the linear `classifier`.
-Among variety of language models, we use BERT, because we can benefit directly from the BERT's next-sentence prediction, and formulate the task as the sequence-pair classification.
+From among variety of language models, we use BERT, because we can benefit directly from BERT's next-sentence prediction to formulating the task as the sequence-pair classification.
-In consequence, an example is described as one sequence in the form:
-"[CLS] text subtokens [SEP] aspect subtokens [SEP]".
+As a result, an example is described as one sequence in the form: "[CLS] text subtokens [SEP] aspect subtokens [SEP]".
-The relation between a text and an aspect is encoded into the [CLS] token.
+The relationship between a text and an aspect is encoded into the [CLS] token.
 The classifier just makes a linear transformation of the final special [CLS] token representation.

 ````python